Requirements for the J.D./M.B.A.

 Completing the Prerequisites to the MBA Program

 In order to qualify for admission to the M.B.A. program, the student must have completed the M.B.A. prerequisites.
-Students may satisfy the marketing prerequisites through the College Level Examination Program (CLEP).
+Students may satisfy the marketing, economics and management prerequisites through the College Level Examination Program (CLEP).

 Dismissal from Joint Degree Programs